 We welcome our two new Curates, Joy Beauchamp and Sarah Rae, and their families, as they begin their 3-year curacy with this parish.
-And we also say goodbye and thank you to Sr. Margaret-Thomas and Debby Johnson who have now finished their training here and been a wonderful part of our community.
-Please keep them all in your prayers as they move to new chapters with our love and blessings.
+Please keep them in your prayers as they move to this new chapter.

 Photo: Joy (left) and Sarah (right)